isomerpages/mlaw-corp/news/announcements/_posts/2020-09-24-Legal-Support-Resources-Available-to-Members-of-the-Public.md

 b.
 The Public Defender's Office (PDO) and Pro Bono SG (PBSG) provide criminal defence aid to accused persons with limited means who are charged with non-capital offences.
 Please visit [https://pdo.mlaw.gov.sg](https://pdo.mlaw.gov.sg) for further details.

 c.
-Law Society’s Community Legal Clinics provide general legal guidance on personal issues to those who are unable to afford a lawyer and have not yet obtained legal advice.
-Please visit [https://www.lawsocprobono.org/pages/community-legal-clinic.aspx](https://www.lawsocprobono.org/pages/community-legal-clinic.aspx) for more information.
+Pro Bono SG’s Community Legal Clinics provide general legal guidance on personal issues to those who are unable to afford a lawyer and have not yet obtained legal advice.
+Please visit [https://www.probono.sg/get-legal-help/legal-guidance/the-general-public/legal-clinics-in-singapore](https://www.probono.sg/get-legal-help/legal-guidance/the-general-public/legal-clinics-in-singapore) for more information.
+This website also includes information on legal clinics in Singapore run by other organisations.

 d.
-A number of other legal clinics in Singapore provide legal advice.
-Refer to <u>Annex A</u> for details on the eligibility criteria and how to make an appointment.
+Pro Bono SG's Community Law Centres bring legal assistance closer to the heartlands.
+For more information, please visit [https://www.probono.sg/contact-us](https://www.probono.sg/contact-us).

+e.
+Pro Bono SG's LawGoWhere Community Law Centres [https://www.lawgowhere.sg](https://www.lawgowhere.sg) is a first-stop portal for individuals facing legal crises to get basic information and be directed to holistic help.

 {:start="2"}
 2. The public may also continue to access online tools and websites that provide useful information:

 a.
 The iLAB chatbot on the [Legal Aid Bureau’s website](https://lab.mlaw.gov.sg/) provides tailored legal information on divorce, family violence, and issues related to COVID-19; it is also able to generate simple legal documents.

 b.
-The Community Justice Centre’s [Automated Court Document Assembly and Generation (ACDA)](https://www.cjc.org.sg/automated-court-documents-assembly/) provides step-by-step guidance on filing certain court forms.
+The Community Justice Centre’s [Automated Court Document Assembly and Generation (ACDA)](https://cjc.org.sg/automated-court-documents-assembly/) provides step-by-step guidance on filing certain court forms.

 c.
 [The Legal Services Regulatory Authority (LSRA) website](https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/) has a database of all Singapore solicitors and law practices registered with LSRA.
 The advanced search function allows searches by area of practice.